-As of March 31, 2012, we had \$332.1 million in cash and cash equivalents, marketable securities and long-term investments, which included restricted cash and investments of \$4.2 million and approximately \$84.5 million of cash and cash equivalents and marketable securities that we are required to maintain on deposit with Silicon Valley Bank or one of its affiliates pursuant to covenants in our loan and security agreement with Silicon Valley Bank.
-In February 2012, we raised approximately \$65 million in net proceeds from a public offering of our common stock.
-We anticipate that our current cash and cash equivalents, marketable securities, long-term investments and funding that we expect to receive from existing collaborators will enable us to maintain our operations for a period of at least 12 months following the filing date of this report.
+As of June 30, 2012, we had \$294.8 million in cash and cash equivalents, marketable securities and long-term investments, which included restricted cash and investments of \$4.1 million and approximately \$83.7 million of cash and cash equivalents and marketable securities that we are required to maintain on deposit with Silicon Valley Bank or one of its affiliates pursuant to covenants in our loan and security agreement with Silicon Valley Bank.
+We anticipate that our current cash and cash equivalents, marketable securities, long-term investments and funding that we expect to receive from existing collaborators will enable us to maintain our operations for a period of approximately 12 months following the end of the second quarter of 2012.
 However, our future capital requirements will be substantial, and we will need to raise additional capital in the future.
 Our capital requirements will depend on many factors, and we may need to use available capital resources and raise additional capital significantly earlier than we currently anticipate.
 These factors include:

-- the progress and scope of the development activity with respect to cabozantinib; - whether we elect to pay cash or to issue shares of our common stock in respect of any conversion of our principal, prepayments or payments of interest in connection with the secured convertible notes we issued to entities affiliated with Deerfield Management Company, L.P., or Deerfield, under a note purchase agreement; - whether we elect to prepay the amounts advanced under our loan from Silicon Valley Bank; - the level of payments received under existing collaboration agreements, licensing agreements and other arrangements; - the degree to which we conduct funded development activity on behalf of partners to whom we have out-licensed compounds or programs; and - whether we enter into new collaboration agreements, licensing agreements or other arrangements (including, in particular with respect to cabozantinib) that provide additional capital.
+- the progress and scope of the development activity with respect to cabozantinib; - whether we elect to pay cash or to issue shares of our common stock in respect of any conversion of our principal, prepayments or payments of interest in connection with the secured convertible notes we issued to entities affiliated with Deerfield Management Company, L.P., or Deerfield, under our note purchase agreement; - · whether we elect to prepay the amounts advanced under our loan from Silicon Valley Bank; - the level of payments received under existing collaboration agreements, licensing agreements and other arrangements; - the degree to which we conduct funded development activity on behalf of partners to whom we have out-licensed compounds or programs; and - whether we enter into new collaboration agreements, licensing agreements or other arrangements (including, in particular with respect to cabozantinib) that provide additional capital.